microsoft/DirectML/DxDispatch/README.md

 > cmake --build --preset <configure_preset_name>-(release|debug)
 ```

 To run tests, change your working directory to the build folder and execute `ctest` (only supported on some platforms).
-You need to specify the build configuration (release or debug) since the presets use VS, which is a multi-configuration generator:
+You need to specify the build configuration (relwithdebinfo or debug) since the presets use VS, which is a multi-configuration generator:
 ```
 > cd build\<configure_preset_name>

+# Test release config
+> ctest -C RelWithDebInfo .

+# Test debug config
-> ctest -C Release .
+> ctest -C Debug .
 ```

 # Build Configuration